SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Pictures and more details to visit Marshall's Beach

-Depending on the time or date you visit, you can see demonstrations of how the gun worked and exhibits in the room beneath it.
-It is interesting to visit it since it used to hold massive cartridges, and you get an idea of the power of this incredible gun.
+Depending on the time and date you visit, you can see demonstrations of how the gun worked and exhibits in the room beneath it.
+It is interesting to visit since it used to hold massive cartridges, and you get an idea of the power of this incredible gun.

 If you are looking for amazing views of the Golden Gate Bridge, or the Marin Headlands, this is your spot.
-This beach has fun tide pools that kids of all ages will love and a nice picnic area.
+This beach has fun tide pools that kids of all ages will love.

 Grills and a picnic area on the beach level let you simultaneously enjoy the gorgeous view.